LEADNorthLLC/fhir-uds-training/module-5/exercise-3/instructions/instruction.md

 # Transforming HL7 to SDA

-***To start this exercise you must have previously completed Exercises 1 and 2 for this Module and have the production running.***
+***To start this exercise you must complete Exercises 1 and 2 for this Module first and have the production running.***

 **Objective:** Learn how to use FHIR endpoints to create FHIR HL7 transformations.